iwita/simple-sw/pkg/runtime/README.md

 ## Things, so far, work this way:

-A state gets its data by reading from Redis channel the value that belongs to the key "state.GetName()"
+A state receives its data by reading from Redis channel the value that belongs to the key "state.GetName()"

+A states sends its data by writing to the Redis channel the value that belongs to the key "nextState.GetName()"

 In this way, all states "know" apriori where to find their data..